 USDA Small Business Innovation Research (SBIR) - Phase I

 USDA Small Business Innovation Research (SBIR) - Phase I provides funding for research that focuses on the development of new technologies that address important problems affecting people, institutions, and communities in rural America.
-The SBIR program goal is to develop and commercialize new technology, products, processes, and services that will:

-Program priority areas include:
+Priority topic areas include:

 Small businesses with less than 500 employees are eligible to apply.